AP Biology Practice Test – Full Exam Guide For 4–5 Scores

 Important: These are approximations.
 Actual cutoffs shift each year based on exam difficulty.
 Use these to set goals and track progress — not as guarantees.

-How U.S. Parents Should Evaluate AP Biology Practice Tests
+How Should Parents Evaluate Practice Tests?

 Green Flags ✅